Bone Marrow Transplant Center

-It is the process of giving healthy hematopoietic stem cells to the person himself (autologous transplantation) or from another compatible donor (allogeneic transplantation) in order to regenerate bone marrow stem cells that have been damaged/lost their function due to some benign or malignant diseases.
+It is the process of giving healthy hematopoietic stem cells from the person himself (autologous transplantation) or from another compatible donor (allogeneic transplantation) in order to regenerate bone marrow stem cells that have been damaged/lost their function due to some benign or malignant diseases.
 Since the bone marrow is rich in stem cells, it was the first source used in stem cell transplants.
 However, nowadays, environmentally sourced stem cells are preferred because they are safe, fast, and less irritating for both the recipient and the donor.
 In recent years, stem cells obtained from the umbilical cord have been used in transplants.

 Before the stem cell transplantation, chemotherapy and/or drugs are administered to the patient and the bone marrow is drained, and then stem cells taken from the patient himself or from a healthy tissue compatible donor are given.
 After this process, stem cells settle in the recipient's marrow, multiply and begin to produce hematopoietic cells, producing new blood cells and restructuring the immune system.
 The patient's blood values begin to improve within 2-4 weeks.
 Meanwhile, the patient is followed closely by his doctor.
 Especially on days when blood values are low (sometimes every day), blood support and in case of infection, antibiotics are needed.
 Full recovery of the immune system, on the other hand, requires much more time, and it may take up to 1-2 years, especially in allogeneic and umbilical cord transplantations.

 Stem cell transplantation for some malignant (leukemia-blood cancer, lymphoma - lymph gland cancer, multiple myeloma, bone marrow cancer, etc.), blood diseases, some bone marrow failures such as aplastic anemia and congenital blood diseases (thalassemia, etc.) is successfully applied in the treatment today.